osisoft/OCS-Docs/Documentation/samples.md

 * [Angular](https://github.com/osisoft/OSI-Samples/tree/master/ocs_samples/basic_samples/SDS/JavaScript/Angular)

 Because the examples are intended for demonstration purposes, they represent some example practices.
-The patterns may change as the OCS continues to develop.
+The patterns may change as OCS continues to develop.
 Be sure to follow the [OSI-Samples](https://github.com/osisoft/OSI-Samples) repository on GitHub for updates.